mrcosta/ranbumfy/README.md

 [![pipeline status](https://gitlab.com/mateuscosta/ranbumfy/badges/master/pipeline.svg)](https://gitlab.com/mateuscosta/ranbumfy/commits/master)

-randomize an album to be listen based in your followed artists
+randomize `n` albums to be listen based in your followed artists

+# Executing

+* to run: `cargo run`

-# TODOs
+# contributing

-* put music_client in a service, since doesnt make sense to entities to have this kind of dependency that in the end is going to call external services
+* to run tests: `cargo test`
+* take a look in `.gitlab-ci.yml` to see which rust version is being supported